How to balance blogging with 9-to-5 job

 However, burnout is a real phenomenon.
 That’s why it’s important to have some time to rest.

 Even if it’s just lying in bed thinking about nothing for two hours on the weekends.
-If it makes you relax and recharges your batteries, do it!
+If it makes you relax and recharge your batteries, do it!

-I started my first blog in 2016, Be Productive Every Day being my third one.
-It took me a year and a half to go full-time as a blogger with my first blog, but at that time, Pinterest still genuinely worked for bloggers.
+I started my first blog in 2016.
+It took me two years to go full-time as a blogger with my first blog, but at that time, Pinterest still genuinely worked for bloggers.
 (These days, Pinterest basically only gives us crumbs if we don’t pay for ads.)

-Nowadays, blogging takes 2-3 years to start paying off.
-And until then you need to keep paying the bills.
-So no quitting your full-time job right away!
+Nowadays, blogging may take up to 3 years to start paying off, although it’s still possible to make it in 1.5-2 years.
+Regardless, until your blog starts making a full-time income, you need to keep paying the bills.
+So no quitting your full-time job right away, that’s the only way possible.

-It is possible to balance blogging with a 9-to-5 job as long as you keep motivated, make wise choices and get organized.
+The good news is that it is possible to balance blogging with a 9-to-5 job as long as you keep motivated, make wise choices, and get organized.

-Don’t give up and keep pushing until your side hustle becomes your only job!
+Don’t give up.
+Keep pushing until the side hustle becomes THE full-time job!

 Need help starting a blog?
-Click here to know how you can start a blog that makes money today, even if you have no experience as a blogger!
-(Hint: you don’t need to know how to code to be a successful blogger!)
+Click here to learn how you can start a blog that makes money today, even if you have no experience as a blogger!
+(Hint: You don’t need to know how to code to be a successful blogger!)

 Leave a Reply